Judit Salvadó

 CONTEXT & PROBLEM

-Carbs & Cals users relied on a Barcode Scanner to log packaged foods and it worked well → as long as the product existed in our provider’s database.
+Carbs & Cals users relied on a Barcode Scanner to log packaged foods and it worked well but only as long as the product existed in the database.

 User research showed that

 missing data was one of the top reasons users dropped off.
-People living outside the UK struggled the most, since our database primarily covered British brands.
+People living outside the UK where the ones struggling the most, as our database primarily covered British brands.

 We explored integrating open food databases but it had trade-offs in accuracy and scalability.